12 Best Computer Science Competitions for High School Students | Polygence

 Hosting Institution: International Olympiad in Informatics (IOI)

-Competition Date: Between December 16th, 2023 and December 19th, 2023 (tentatively, based on previous year’s schedule).
+Competition Date: Third Week of December (estimated based on previous year’s date)

 This competition is a very competitive and high-level event where finalists get to represent the USA in the International Olympiad in Informatics (IOI), a prestigious event launched by UNESCO.

-The contest consists of two days of computer programming/coding and problem-solving of algorithmic nature.
+The contest consists of two days of computer programming/coding and problem-solving of an algorithmic nature.
 You can expect the problems to be very rigorous, but one of the positives of this competition is that it offers a ton of training resources to help improve your programming and problem-solving skills.

 5. Congressional App Challenge